wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 -----------------------------------

-You now need to make a note of the email address that you have registered with your exoscale account:
+You now need to make a note of the email address that you login to your exoscale account with:

 >     exoscale_email="peterexoscale@yahoo.com"